eschmidt42/hardspheres-2d/README.md

 ### Command Line

-To run the event driven molecular dynamics simulation from your command line you can check out
+To run the event driven molecular dynamics simulation from your command line within the project check out

     uv run hardspheres2d --help